oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 ## Spring Cloud Streams

-In this tutorial, you're going to create a Spring Cloud Streams application that demonstrates how to publish to and subscribe to topics on a messaging service, such as RabbitMQ or Apache Kafka.
+In this tutorial, you're going to create a Spring Cloud Streams application that demonstrates how to interact with a messaging service, such as RabbitMQ or Apache Kafka.
 You're going to do this using functional, reactive code by utilizing Spring's WebFlux and by taking advantage of Spring Cloud Streams functional binding model.

-You'll create an application that contains a **publisher**, a **processor**, and a **subscriber**.
-A **processor** is simply a consumer and a publisher in one function that transforms a stream of messages and publishes the new stream to a new topic or channel.
-The app will publish a stream of integers, process the integers to calculate a running total, and consume the processed data.
-You'll also see how easy Spring Cloud Streams makes mapping POJOs (Plain Old Java Objects) to messages using JSON mapping.
+You'll create an application that contains a **publisher**, a **processor**, and a **consumer**.
+The app will use two topics to publish a stream of integers, process the integers to calculate a running total, and consume the processed data.
+Initially the messages will be simple types: strings and integers, but you'll also see how easy Spring Cloud Streams makes mapping POJOs (Plain Old Java Objects) to messages using JSON mapping.

-If all of that technical jargon made 100% sense to you, feel free to skip to the requirements section.
+If all of that technical jargon made sense to you, feel free to skip to the requirements section.
 Otherwise, I'm going to take a few paragraphs to introduce the technologies.

 Spring describes **Spring Cloud Streams** as "a framework for building highly scalable event-driven microservices connected with shared messaging systems."
 This means that Spring Cloud Streams was created by Spring to work with messaging services like RabbitMQ or Apache Kafka.
 It was also made to work in distributed microservices that respond to streams of incoming data (data being the "events" in "event-driven").
 It's built on top of Spring Boot, works well with Spring MVC or Spring WebFlux, and can be used to create highly scalable messaging and stream processing applications.